gliwka/hyperscan-java/README.md

 }
 ```

-## Limitations of hyperscan-java

-hyperscan only supports a subset of regular expressions.
-Notable exceptions are for example backreferences and capture groups.
-Please read the [hyperscan developer reference](https://intel.github.io/hyperscan/dev-reference/) so you get a good unterstanding how hyperscan works and what the limitations are.

 ## Native libraries
 This wrapper ships with pre-compiled hyperscan binaries for windows, linux (glibc >=2.12) and osx for x86_64 CPUs.